chinapedia/wikipedia.abstract.en/Page/Saaremaa.md

 Transportation

-Roads_on_Saaremaa_Island.jpgSaaremaa is reached by TS Laevad's ferries from Virtsu on the Estonian mainland to Kuivastu on Muhu island, which is itself connected to Saaremaa by a causeway, the Väinatamm.
+Saaremaa is reached by TS Laevad's ferries from Virtsu on the Estonian mainland to Kuivastu on Muhu island, which is itself connected to Saaremaa by a causeway, the Väinatamm.
 Saaremaa can also be reached by ferry from Sõru on the island of Hiiumaa to Triigi.
 There are also passenger services from Roomassaare to the smaller island of Abruka.
 During many winters it is possible to drive to Saaremaa by an ice road between the mainland and Muhu or between Saaremaa and the island of Hiiumaa.

 There are regular bus services from Tallinn, Pärnu and Tartu on the mainland, which use the ferry from Virtsu to Muhu.